ProphetJeremy/Data_Mining_the_Water_Table/README.md

 This repository corresponds to a module of my master in BigData and Business Analytics at UCM.

-In this module we learnt how to apply Agile methodology to a [ML compentition](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table) getting into a team and trying to beat our mates getting the highest score.
+In this module we learnt how to apply Agile methodology to a [ML compentition](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table) working in teams and trying to beat our mates getting the highest score.

 The files structure is kind of self-explanatory but I will show some details:
 ```